epppt/epppt.github.io/_pages/about.md

 I received my PhD and MSc in Information Systems from <a href="https://www.ntu.edu.sg">Nanyang Technological University (NTU)</a> in Singapore, and my BSc (Hons) in Computer Science from the University of Computer Studies in Yangon, Myanmar.
 Before doing PhD at NTU, I spent 13 months employed as an application consultant (software developer) at NCS in Singapore where I involved in the development and maintenance of a health information system built with Microsoft .NET Framework.

-If you're interested in my work, read my most recent publications <a href="https://eipapa.github.io/publications">here</a> and/or hit me up at eipa [at] cmu [dot] edu.
+If you're interested in my work, read my most recent publications <a href="https://eipapa.github.io/publications">here</a> and/or contact me at eipa [at] cmu [dot] edu.